-Education, Training and Certification: Bachelor's Degree with some experience, Master's Degree often preferred, and usually necessary for higher classification positions.
-Master's degree will also often be favored for this position over bachelor's degrees, even when the position states base qualifications as bachelor's degree.
+Education, Training and Certification: Bachelor's Degree with significant experience, or Master's Degree preferred with some analysis experience, and usually necessary for higher classification positions.

-Special Considerations: Crime analysts often have access to large amounts of sensitive data.
+Special Considerations: Crime and policy analysts often have access to large amounts of sensitive data.
 While records are public, entities do not disclose identifying information of victims, offenders, or other.
 Due to this, some agencies may require extensive background checks.
 Within the State of Colorado, Division of Criminal Justice, for example, new employees are required to undergo an approximately 40 page relatively invasive background submission and verification, fingerprinting (sometimes more than one), a polygraph and any other assessments that may be required.
 You should be prepared to provide details on crimes you've committed or have been a victim of as well as any drug use in the past or present.
 Past issues do not necessarily preclude you from employment, but your suppression of the past information might.